Do Dogs Need Vitamin D?

 Nature’s Logic dog recipes are a great source of vitamin D as many of them utilize a variety of fish, beef, and spray-dried liver.
 Spray-dried liver is generally more nutrient intensive than whole liver because the water is removed, meaning it has more concentrated elements.

-Not to mention, all the vitamins in Nature’s Logic recipes are naturally occurring within the ingredients themselves – there is no synthetic vitamin D (or any synthetics) in our recipes.
+Not to mention, all the vitamins in Nature’s Logic recipes are naturally occurring within the ingredients themselves – there is no synthetic vitamin D (or any synthetics) in any of our recipes including our dog kibble and canned dog food products.

 Do Dogs Need Vitamin D?
 Yes!